 Another way to keep your Westie occupied while you are gone is to leave him with interactive toys.
-And oh boy, let me tell you, there are plenty to choose from!
+And let me tell you, there are plenty to choose from!
 Chewing toys that dispense treats as your Westie plays with them, dog puzzles, and many more.

 You may also leave some treats around the house for your Westie to look for while you are gone.
 Sniffing around and investigating, and yummy treats involved?
 That is a pretty good activity for curious Westie.